eastandwestwind/notes/_posts/2015-09-28-15-rmergemultiple.md

 ---
-title: merge multiple data frames
+title: R tutorial- Data Munging Part 2
 ---

 Just a short post on using he reduce function to merge together multiple files.